tzs007/memo-mission/README.md

 ```

 Tests use Jest and React Testing Library.
 Test files are located in `src/` and use `.test.tsx` or `.spec.tsx` extensions.

+## Possible Future Updates

+I'm considering several enhancements for Memo Mission in future releases, such as:

+- Persistent store for saving game progress and settings
+- Changable card themes and illustrations
+- Support for multiplayer gameplay
+- Improved accessibility features
+- Leaderboards and achievement tracking
+- High score beat notifications and achievement system

+Feedback and suggestions for new features are always welcome.

 ## Troubleshooting